Retire Before Dad

 I’ve refinanced several times, saving me tens of thousands over the years.
 Each time, I also added capital to decrease the principal amount during the refinance to lower the payment even more, a strategy I’ll never regret.

-Start by finding competitive interest rates from a site such as Credible*.
+Start by finding competitive interest rates online.
 Then, plug the numbers into a mortgage spreadsheet (that’s a free one I made for RBD readers), and calculate the new payment.

 Rates are still at historic lows.
 Here’s a chart of the average 30-year fixed rate from the St. Louis Federal Reserve showing rates back to the 1970’s (desktop better than mobile, or go here):